-The average employee working in an office receives 121 emails per day.
-If we had to rank all of those emails in their inbox from 'most' to 'least' exciting, I'd venture to guess that the one from their compliance department containing mandatory ethics and compliance training (E&C) they need to complete is pretty close to ‘least’ exciting.
+The average employee working in an office receives 126 emails per day.
+If we had to rank all of the emails in people’s inboxes from “most” to “least” exciting, it’s a safe bet that an email from the compliance department with a reminder to complete mandatory ethics and compliance training (E&C) they need to complete is pretty close to ‘least’ exciting.

 Communicating the value of ethics and compliance

-This can only be achieved if employees can see the value that it offers.
-So before we can train, we need to convince employees of the value ethics and compliance learning will offer, and win their buy-in that these learning experiences are a valuable, and even essential, use of their time.
+Our long experience has found that success can be achieved when employees are able to see the value E&C training offers.
+So before we train, we need to convince employees of the value learning offers, and win their buy-in that these learning experiences are a valuable, and even essential, use of their time.

-To convince you to buy their latest brand of coffee, a beverage company might conduct a campaign using a range of different advertising channels and marketing techniques throughout four main steps: Discovery, Consideration, Conversion, and Retention.
+To convince you to buy its latest brand of smoothie, a beverage company might conduct a campaign using a range of different advertising channels and marketing techniques throughout four main steps: Discovery, Consideration, Conversion, and Retention.

-2. Train (Consideration): At this stage, you're going to deliver key knowledge about that new concept (in-depth training), and engage each individual so they develop the right attitudes around that concept.
+2. Train (Consideration): At this stage, you deliver key knowledge about that new concept (in-depth training), and engage each individual so they develop the right attitudes around that concept.

 3. Apply (Conversion): This is when you help each individual transfer the information they’ve discovered and considered into the desired outcome.
-For ethics and compliance programs, it’s all about connecting the dots to operationalize the training they’ve been given in the context of their roles and responsibilities.
+For E&C programs, it’s all about connecting the dots to operationalize the training they’ve been given in the context of their roles and responsibilities.

-4. Sustain (Retention): The last stage isn’t the end of your journey, but a constant effort to continue embedding that desired outcome and behavior.
-For a beverage company, it means buying that product again.
-For your ethics and compliance program, it means helping someone maintain what they’ve learned and reinforce why it’s important to them.
+4. Sustain (Retention): The last stage isn’t the end of the learning journey, it’s a continual effort to embed a desired outcome and behavior.
+For a beverage company, it means buying the product again.
+For your E&C program, it means helping someone maintain what they’ve learned and reinforce why it’s important to them.

-Done well, taking a campaign-based approach to ethics and compliance learning can help employees recognize the value your program provides and make it easier for them to engage with that information.
-Making these experiences more flexible shows employees that you value their time, and by doing that, you might just change their perception of ethics and compliance too.
+Done well, taking a campaign-based approach to E&C learning can help employees recognize the value your program provides and make it easier for them to engage with that information.
+Making these experiences more flexible shows employees that you value their time, and by doing that, you might just change their perception of E&C too.

-Modern ethics and compliance programs consist of a forward-thinking learning methodology and technology that simplifies the experience of engaging with content.
+Modern E&C programs consist of a forward-thinking learning methodology and technology that simplifies the experience of engaging with content.
 If you liked this blog post about learning methodology, you may enjoy reading about our approach to technology.